dnauck/Portable.Licensing/README.txt

                                           {"Purchase Module", "yes"},
                                           {"Maximum Transactions", "10000"}
                                       })
-    .LicensedTo("Max Mustermann", "max@mustermann.tld")
+    .LicensedTo("John Doe", "john.doe@yourmail.here")
     .CreateAndSignWithPrivateKey(privateKey);`

-You can now take the license and save it to an file for example:
+You can now take the license and save it to a file for example:

 `File.WriteAllText("License.lic", license.ToString(), Encoding.UTF8);`